Coming in early 2020

 The militiamen laughed, boarded the platform, and escorted me off.
 With one on either side, we started toward the mansion.

-There is something bad … something evil inside.
-I’m not sure what it is, but I know that I do not want to go in there.
+There’s something bad … something evil inside.
+I’m not sure what it is, but I know I don’t want to go in there.

-I yanked my arms free, spun, and ran.
+I yanked my arms free, spun, and bolted.

 What’s that noise?
 Is that me screaming?

 I opened my eyes to someone slapping my face.
-When I could focus, I saw a militiaman.
-Another stood behind me pinning my arms together.
+When I focused, a militiaman stood before me and another behind, pinning my arms.

 “You must be conscious so you can face the Supreme Mayor,” the militiaman in front of me said.